Homemade Hot Pockets – 4 Ingredients!

-Okay so “homemade” is being used loosely here.
-We’ll just clear the air of that before anyone gets too riled up.
+Okay, so “homemade” is being used very loosely here.
+We’ll just clear the air before anyone gets too riled up.
 To keep this recipe easy, kid-friendly, and four ingredients, I used canned biscuit dough.
 A girl’s gotta do what a girl’s gotta do.
 And let’s be real, the stuff is delicious!

 I remember growing up (middle school maybe?), I would go over to a friend’s house after school and have pepperoni pizza hot pockets and Mountain Dew while watching R-rated movies.
 In middle school!
 Which, may I add, is literally the worst thing I have ever done.
 My parents did a great job keeping this girl on the straight and narrow.
 I hope watching R-rated movies in middle school is the worst thing my kids ever do, too.
 Not that I want to them to do that, but you know.
 You get it, right?